-2014: The Pursat Sustainable Farm
+2018: The Pursat Sustainable Farm

-In 2013 we worked in Pursat, Cambodia installing wells.
+We have worked in Pursat, Cambodia installing wells.
 It was here that we learned of the small village of Beung Kok that needed help.
 Like many villages in Cambodia, the people had no way to earn a living and no means to take care of their children.
 We were aware

 of the benefits of sustainable farming from our time in Takam, Cambodia.
 We began a year-long research project, working with the villagers to understand their needs.
 We presented our research to Rotary International.
-By early 2015 we were awarded a $55,000 Global Grant to implement farming, sanitation, irrigation, a fish pond, community water wells, education, water filter technology, and 250 chickens, ducks and cattle for the families of Beung Kok.
+By early 2018 we were awarded a $55,000 Global Grant to implement farming, sanitation, irrigation, a fish pond, community water wells, education, water filter technology, and 250 chickens, ducks and cattle for the families of Beung Kok.
 The success of the Beung Kok sustainable farm has given the villagers food to eat, an entrepreneurial start-up selling crops at market, and the ability to store their surplus crops in case of drought.